-A network engineer maintains computer network infrastructure so that users have consistent access to the necessary resources and information needed to perform their jobs.
-Think of the network engineer as the IT equivalent of a chiropractor, assessing the functioning of a complex system and then making adjustments as necessary (but without disconcerting cracking noises).
+A network engineer maintains computer network infrastructure so that users can consistently access the necessary resources and information to perform their jobs.
+Think of the network engineer as the IT equivalent of a chiropractor, assessing the functioning of a complex network system and then making adjustments as necessary (but hopefully without disconcerting cracking noises).

 The responsibilities of a network engineer vary, so no two network engineers have identical day-to-day routines.
-However, the job description often includes:
+However, the job description often includes the following tasks:

 Designing a network infrastructure

 Configuring wireless networks, local area networks (LANs), and wide area networks (WANs)

 Optimizing operations with the help of outside vendors

 Example of a typical network engineer job description

 Job descriptions vary between companies, but a basic network engineer position listing may look like this: